-Over 100 colleges and universities in the United States and Canada have contacted the University of Iowa about implementing IOWA GROW® at their institutions.
-IOWA GROW® has been recognized in numerous books and articles for its accomplishments in helping students foster learning, build connections, and encourage reflection.
+Over 150 colleges and universities in the United States and abroad have contacted the University of Iowa about implementing Iowa GROW® at their institutions.
+Iowa GROW® has been recognized in numerous books and articles for its accomplishments in helping students foster learning, build connections, and encourage reflection.

 The results of this brief but repeated intervention are striking.
 GROW students are more likely than other student workers on Iowa’s campus to report that their jobs helped them improve their writing, speaking, and time-management skills and that the jobs also challenged them to interact with people from different backgrounds and cultures (Grose, 2014).
 Since other research (Pascarella & Terenzini, 2005) reveals that on-campus work is a more positive predictor of degree attainment than working off campus, programs like Iowa GROW hold the potential to contribute to both individual student learning and also broader institutional goals.

 Peter Felten, John N. Gardner, Charles C. Schroeder, Leo M. Lamber, & Betsy O. Barefoot